-Two days after initially learning about the injustice, as a first step, I gathered with about 300 people to pray and ask God to end the injustice of sex slavery.
+Two days after initially learning about the injustice, as a first step, I gathered with about 400-500 people in a prayer meeting to pray and ask God to end the injustice of sex slavery.
 For two hours, we labored in intercession, praying that God would set the captives free and open up doors for authorities to take meaningful action.

 A day and a half later a huge human trafficking bust occurred.
-More than 2,500 suspects were found and investigated in 77 countries.
+More than 2,300 suspects were found and investigated in 77 countries.
 News articles indicated that it was the largest bust of its kind in history.
 It was an unprecedented global strike against child trafficking.
 Reports in the newspapers indicated that there was no explanation for this.
-Normally, the identification of perpetrators is like finding a needle in a hay stack.
-It was surprising that anyone had been found at all, let alone 2,700!
+Normally, the identification of perpetrators is like finding a needle in a haystack.
+It was surprising that anyone had been found at all, let alone 2,300!
 We believed this was God confirming his own zeal over the issue and validating our place in the fight.

 With our prayers affirmed, we began intense prayer each week over the issue of human trafficking.
 On May 10, 2007, God again answered our prayer in a powerful way.
 On the front page of every local newspaper was the shocking story that four men in Kansas City had been busted for trafficking women from China and forcing them to work in prostitution in massage parlors and residential homes.
 In total, four arrests were made, 16 locations were shut down, and 15 girls were rescued and taken to a local women’s shelter for safety.
 The next day, the woman’s traffickers raided the shelter and took all 15 girls captive.
 After being rescued for a day, these young women were boldly returned to the shadows of a cruel and uncaring industry.
 This was a huge wake-up call for us.
 Although our prayers had been answered, traffickers were put behind bars, and women were initially freed, there was no safe place for rescued women to seek refuge.
 We knew that we could no longer pray for God to bring freedom to women and children in slavery if we did not have the right infrastructure to protect and restore them after their abuse.
 So we begin to ask the Lord, “What do we do?”

 It wasn’t long before our question was answered.
-One day a widow walked up to me, handed me a check and said, “I know you don’t know me.
-God told me to give you $10,000 to start an organization that combats human sex trafficking.”
+One day a widow walked up to me, handed me a check and said, “I know you don’t know me, but God told me to give you $10,000 to start an organization to combat human sex trafficking.”
 We had received a definitive answer!
 We must start an organization to proactively combat trafficking and to help bring freedom and restoration to those enslaved.
-We were exhilarated and afraid.
+We were exhilarated and also a little fearful.
 What were we going to do with $10,000?

-In 2008, with $10,000 contributed by a faithful woman who listened when God called, we started Exodus Cry, an organization committed to the abolishment of sex slavery through Christ-centered prevention, intervention, and holistic restoration of trafficking victims.
+In 2008, with $10,000 contributed by a faithful woman who listened when God called, we started Exodus Cry, an international non-profit organization committed to the abolition of sex trafficking.

 At the time, very few people knew what human trafficking was.
-I became deeply passionate about seeing others moved from ignorance to action just as I had been a short time before.
-With the goal of raising awareness, our small team struck out on a mission trip to seek and film the stories of those trapped in the sex industry.
-Though we knew documentation of human trafficking would not be easy, we quickly discovered that the issue was broader in scope and complexity than any of us had imagined.
-The team realized that we must make a documentary that told the victims’ stories in a way that would inspire people to take action.
-The full-length documentary Nefarious: Merchant of Souls was born, and our journey of finding, rescuing, and restoring women and children began.
+I became deeply passionate about seeing others moved from ignorance to action, just as I had been a short time before.
+With the goal of raising awareness, our small team struck out on a mission trip to create a video that told the stories of those trapped in the sex industry.

-Today, our small efforts to end sex trafficking have evolved into significant action.
-A dedicated team of professionals work full-time to prevent sex trafficking, intervene where it occurs, restore its victims, and create films exposing this crisis.
-Every single day, we are encouraged and inspired to keep fighting for the women and children held captive, because God wants to set the captives free!
+Today, because of the support of faithful abolitionists like you, our small efforts to end sex trafficking have evolved into significant action.
+Our dedicated team of professionals work full-time to abolish commercial sexual exploitation through cultural and legal reform, while assisting and empowering victimized individuals through outreach.
+Every single day, we are encouraged and inspired to keep fighting for the women and children held captive, because God wants to set the captives free.